Shikaga/story/index.md

 6.
 ---

 The darkened hallways of the Unbreakables Hold was not a place that The Captain of the Guard would want to find himself.
-How many assassinations had been planned in these dark corridors, how many lives deemed to dangerous to the realm to continue?
+How many assassinations had been planned in these dark corridors, how many lives deemed to "dangerous for the realm" to continue?

 During the majority of his career he had looked upon the Guild of Royal Assassins, with disdain.
-While they undoubtably had their uses, her would much rather deal with the dangers directly, a sword in hand and with the law as his shield, rather than with a poisoned dagger in the dark.
+While they undoubtably had their uses, he would much rather deal with the dangers directly, a sword in hand and with the law as his shield, rather than with a poisoned dagger in the dark.

 And yet here he was.
 For the good of the realm he would seek out those which he detested, to follow the only course that was left to him and those he protected.

-"Well, I have to say, I never thought that you would be coming to me with a plot to assassinate the King, Captain", the Unbreakable said, the eveil grin evident on his face.
+"Well, I have to say, I never thought that you would be coming to me with a plot to assassinate the King, Captain", the Unbreakable said, the evil grin evident on his face.

 "Moreover", he continued, "I never thought that I would actually be considering it.